code-inflation/cfspeedtest/README.md

           Set the output format [csv, json or json-pretty] > This silences all other output to stdout [default: StdOut] -v, --verbose
-          Enable verbose output i.e. print boxplots of the measurements --ipv4
+          Enable verbose output i.e. print boxplots of the measurements --ipv4 [<IPv4>]
-          Force usage of IPv4
-      --ipv6
-          Force usage of IPv6
-  -d, --disable-dynamic-max-payload-size
+          Force IPv4 with provided source IPv4 address or the default IPv4 address bound to the main interface --ipv6 [<IPv6>]
+          Force IPv6 with provided source IPv6 address or the default IPv6 address bound to the main interface -d, --disable-dynamic-max-payload-size
           Disables dynamically skipping tests with larger payload sizes if the tests for the previous payload size took longer than 5 seconds
       --download-only